 Want a demo on PBM?
 Binary Demand is just a click away!

-As we’ve already established, people-based marketing enables advertisers and marketers to have a 360-degree perspective of their target markets, enhancing the effectiveness of their advertising.
+As we’ve already established, people-based marketing in B2B enables advertisers and marketers to have a 360-degree perspective of their target markets, enhancing the effectiveness of their advertising.
 So, how does this occur?

 Let’s use Sam as an illustration.
 Sam is a sports clothing company advertising to people whose information he has access to from the cookies of the user’s PC.